-Soccer and hockey are two separate games that are known worldwide, and each has its own nature, techniques, regulations, laws, fields, and fans.
-They have a long shared history, with both being formed in the latter few decades of the nineteenth century.
+Soccer and hockey are two separate games known worldwide, and each has its own nature, techniques, regulations, laws, fields, and fans.
+They have a long shared history, formed in the latter few decades of the nineteenth century.

 Both games are undoubtedly different in many aspects, but at the same time, they are more similar than you might think.